pauljacksonrodgers/gradle-god/README.md

-# Gwatch - Gradle Continuous Build File Watcher (for Kotlin)
+# Gwatch - Gradle Intelligent Test Runner (for Kotlin)

 Gwatch is a CLI tool that identifies and continuously runs unit tests affected by changes in your codebase.